ytyulkinaxway/axway-open-docs/content/en/docs/central/secure_api_jwt.md

 ## Test an API proxy with JWT authentication

-To test your API proxy in AMPLIFY Central:
+To test your API proxy in Amplify Central:

 {{< alert title="Tip" color="" >}}You need to create a JWT token to test the API proxy, which is explained in [Create a JWT token](#create-a-jwt-token).{{< /alert >}}